beopencloud/cno/README.md

 1. In the CNO Console, navigate to the clusters page.
 2. Select Add Cluster.
 3. Enter a name for the cluster.
-4. Enter the cluster type (EKS, AKS , GKE, Kubernetes or OpenShift) and click on Add Cluster
+4. Enter the cluster type (***EKS, AKS , GKE, Kubernetes or OpenShift***) and click on Add Cluster
-5. Copy and outpout commands and install CNO agent is your new cluster.
+5. Copy outpout commands and install CNO agent is your new cluster.